 Figure 2.
-Five most abundant species of the inventoried population compared to the 10% Rule.
+Six most abundant species of the inventoried population compared to the 10% Rule.

-Figure 3 uses the 20% Rule to compare the percentages of the most common genera identified during the inventory to the street tree populations.
-Acer (maple) far exceeds the recommended 20% maximum for a single genus in a population, comprising 59% of the inventoried tree population.
+Figure 3 uses the 20% Rule to compare the percentages of the most common genera identified during the inventory to the street, park, and overall tree populations.
+Acer (maple) far exceeds the recommended 20% maximum for a single genus in a population, comprising 40% of the inventoried tree population.

 Figure 3.
-Five most abundant genera of the inventoried population compared to the 20% Rule.
+Six most abundant genera of the inventoried population compared to the 20% Rule.

-Acer (maple) dominates the streets.
-This is a biodiversity concern because its abundance in the landscape make it a limiting species.
-Continued diversity of tree species is an important objective that will ensure Fulton's urban forest is sustainable and resilient to future invasive pest infestations.
+Acer platanoides (Norway maple) dominate the streets and parks.
+This is a biodiversity concern because their abundance in the landscape makes it a limiting species.
+Continued diversity of tree species is an important objective that will ensure Watervliet's urban forest is sustainable and resilient to future invasive pest infestations.

-Considering the large quantity of Acer (maple) in the city's population, along with its susceptibility to the Asian longhorned beetle (Anoplophora glabripennis), the planting of Acer (maple) should be limited to minimize the potential for loss in the event that ALB threatens Fulton's urban tree population.
+Considering the large quantity of Acer (maple) in the city's population, along with its susceptibility to the Asian longhorned beetle (ALB), the planting of Acer (maple) should be limited to minimize the potential for loss in the event that ALB threatens Watervliet's urban tree population.
 See Appendix C for a recommended tree species list for planting.